 Reasoning of an ordinary Serbian ox

 Good deal of wonders occur in this world, and our country is, as many say, overflowing with wonders to such an extent that wonders are no longer wonders.
 There are people here on very high positions who do not think at all, and as a compensation, or maybe for some other reasons, an ordinary peasant’s ox, which differs not one bit from other Serbian oxen, started thinking.
 God knows what happened that made this ingenious animal dare to take up such a brash endeavour, especially since it had been proven that in Serbia this unfortunate occupation could only bring you disservice.
 Let us then say that this poor devil, in all his naïveté, didn’t even know that this endeavour is not profitable in his homeland, so we won’t attribute him with any particular civic courage.
-But it still remains a mystery why an ox should think since he is not a voter, nor a councillor, nor a village alderman, nor has he been elected a deputy in any bovine assembly, or even (if he has reached a certain age) a senator.
+But it still remains a mystery why an ox should think since he is not a voter, nor a councillor, nor a magistrate, nor has he been elected a deputy in any bovine assembly, or even (if he has reached a certain age) a senator.
 And had the poor soul ever dreamt of becoming a minister of state in any bovine country, he should have known that on the contrary, he ought to practice how to think as little as possible, like those excellent ministers in some happier countries, although our country is not so lucky in this respect either.
 In the end, why should we care about why an ox in Serbia has taken up an endeavour abandoned by the people?
 Also, it might have happened that he started thinking merely due to some natural instinct of his.

 So, what kind of an ox is it?
 An ordinary ox which has, as zoology teaches us, a head, body, and limbs, like all the other oxen; he pulls a cart, grazes on grass, licks salt, ruminates and brays.
 His name is Sivonja, the grey ox.